maximilianfeldthusen/Ccompiler/README.md

 ### Limitations:

-vIt only handles addition and does not support more complex expressions or operator precedence.
+It only handles addition and does not support more complex expressions or operator precedence.
  The program e.g. does not store or evaluate the values of variables that are used in expressions.

 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)